Zenchiyu/deep-learning-implementations/README.md

 Deep learning implementations.

-## Step-by-step
+## Ramping-up

-In this section, I explain what are some of the concepts (non-exhaustive) I find very useful when going through Fleuret's course and paper(s).
+In this section, I explain what are some of the concepts (non-exhaustive) I find very useful in my ramp-up when going through Fleuret's course, paper(s) and other resources.

 <details>